aaronbloomfield/pdr/uva/old/syllabus-spring-2019.md

 **Exams:** There will be two midterm exams held during laboratory sessions (combined worth 30% of the final grade) and one final exam (worth 25% of the final grade).
 Note that we hope (but do not guarantee!) to have the first exam returned before the SEAS drop date.

-- Midterm Exam 1: Tuesday, October 1, during lab session
+- Midterm Exam 1: Tuesday, February 19, during lab session
-- Midterm Exam 2: Tuesday, November 12, during lab session
+- Midterm Exam 2: Tuesday, April 2, during lab session
-- Final Exam: Monday, December 9 from 7 p.m. to 10 p.m.
+- Final Exam: Thursday, May 9 from 7 p.m. to 10 p.m.
-    - This is a common exam time, and conflicts with other courses (BIOL 2100, CS 2110, KOR 1010, KOR 2010, KOR 3010, STAT 2120, and STAT 3120)
+    - This is a common exam time, and conflicts with other courses (APMA 3110 and ECON 2020 (sections 001 and 002 only))
     - Let us know by the end of January if you have a conflict (via a support request); we will deal with scheduling conflicts later in the semester

 ***YOU WILL HAVE TO BRING YOUR UVA ID TO ALL EXAMS!!!***